MobleyLab/drug-computing/uci-pharmsci/getting-started.md

 ### Install OpenEye toolkits

 Download a copy of the `oe_license.txt` OpenEye license file from the course website, as you will need it for what follows.
+If you will be runnning notebooks on google collab, put the `oe_license.txt` file in the `oelicense/` directory (same directory that contains the `other-materials/` and `uci-pharmsci/` folders).
-Put this somewhere safe, where you can find it again, and note the path (directory location) where you put it.
+Otherwise, put the license file somewhere safe, where you can find it again, and note the path (directory location) where you put it.
 Then do the following: